AClon314/mocap-wrapper/README.md

 # mocap-wrapper
 Addon: [mocap_importer](https://github.com/AClon314/mocap_importer_blender)

 A bunch of python scripts that wrap around various mocap libraries to provide a unified interface.
 Only tested on Linux.
 Not stable yet.

+sincerelly thanks to gvhmr/wilor/wilor-mini developers and others that help each other♥️
 ## solutions
 ### software:OpenSource
+hand: no constant tracking for video(just no yolo, ready for photo but not video)

 <table>
   <tr>